vblanco20-1/vulkan-guide/docs/new_chapter_2/vulkan_shader_code.md

 The shader code is a very simple dummy shader that will create a gradient from the coordinates of the global invocation ID.
 If local invocation ID is 0 on either X or Y, we will just default to black.
 This is going to create a grid that will directly display our shader workgroup invocations.

 Any time you touch the shaders, make sure you compile the shaders target from the build, and if you add new files, you must re-configure the cmake.
-This process has to succeed with no errors, or the project will be missing the spirv files necesary to run this shaders on the gpu.
+This process has to succeed with no errors, or the project will be missing the spirv files necessary to run this shaders on the gpu.

 ## Setting up the descriptor layout